Abelian groups gradings on null-filiform and one-parametric filiform Leibniz algebras: Introduction

 \section{Introduction}

 Gradings by abelian groups have played a key role in the study of Lie algebras and superalgebras, starting with the root space decomposition of the semisimple Lie algebras over the complex field, which is an essential ingredient in the Killing-Cartan classification of these algebras.
 Gradings by a cyclic group appear in the connection between Jordan algebras and Lie algebras through the Tits-Kantor-Koecher construction, and in the theory of Kac-Moody Lie algebras.
 Gradings by the integers or the integers modulo 2 are ubiquitous in Geometry.
+Also there are some papers about non-group gradings \cite{c18,zus}.

 In 1989, Patera and Zassenhaus \cite{pz89} began a systematic study of gradings by abelian groups on Lie algebras.
 They raised the problem of classifying the fine gradings, up to equivalence, on the simple Lie algebras over the complex numbers.
 This problem has been settled now thanks to the work of many colleagues.
-After that, were described gradings of simple alternative and simple Malcev algebras \cite{elduque98}, simple Kac Jordan superalgebra \cite{calderon10}, countless simple Lie algebras \cite{calderon14, draper12, draper14, draper06, draper09, draper10, draper16, elduque09, elduque10, elduque12, elduque13, elduque15}, filiform Lie algebras \cite{bgr16}.
+After that, gradings of simple alternative and simple Malcev algebras \cite{elduque98}, the simple Kac Jordan superalgebra \cite{calderon10}, countless simple Lie algebras \cite{calderon14, draper12, draper14, draper06, draper09, draper10, draper16, elduque09, elduque10, elduque12, elduque13, elduque15} and filiform Lie algebras \cite{bgr16} were described.

-The concept of length of a Lie algebra was introduced by G\'{o}mez, Jim\'{e}nez-Merch\'{a}n and Reyes in \cite{Gomez1}, \cite{Gomez2}.
-Where, they distinguished an interesting family: algebras admitting a grading with the greatest possible number of non-zero subspaces.
+The concept of length of a Lie algebra was introduced by G\'{o}mez, Jim\'{e}nez-Merch\'{a}n and Reyes in \cite{Gomez1, Gomez2}.
+They distinguished an interesting family: algebras admitting a grading with the greatest possible number of non-zero subspaces.
 Actually, the gradings with a large number of non-zero subspaces enable us to describe the multiplication on the algebra more exactly.

-In the past years, Leibniz algebras have been under active research.
-The main result on the structure of finite-dimensional Leibniz algebras asserts that a Leibniz algebra decomposes into a semidirect sum of the solvable radical and a semisimple Lie algebra \cite{Barnes}.
+In the past years, Leibniz algebras have been under active research (see, for example, \cite{adashev17,Barnes, Nilradical, leib2,ikv,kppv, Khudoyberdiyev13, Khudoyberdiyev14}).
+The main result on the structure of finite-dimensional Leibniz algebras asserts that a Leibniz algebra decomposes into a semidirect sum of a solvable radical and a semisimple Lie algebra \cite{Barnes}.
 Therefore, the main problem of the description of finite-dimensional Leibniz algebras consists of the study of solvable Leibniz algebras.
 Similarly to the case of Lie algebras the study of solvable Leibniz algebras is reduced to nilpotent ones \cite{Nilradical}.